bodleian/dmt.manifestcompiler/README.md

 Introduction
 ============

-This egg comprises of two command line tools to compile IIIF compliant manifests:
+This egg comprises of two command line tools to compile IIIF compliant manifests (it uses Harvard University's ManifestFactory code from https://github.com/IIIF/presentation-api):

 First, a command line tool to take folder path of a group of images of type given.
 From this it will generate a IIIF compliant JSON manifest for viewing via Mirador and a Loris/IIP image server.